Ring the bells that still can ring

-A few years ago, I joined a gym with my twenty year old daughter.
-As a soccer player, my daughter wanted a place to support her athletic conditioning, and as a middle aged mom, I wanted a place to nurture my strength and bones as I aged.
+A few years ago, I joined a gym with my twenty one year old daughter.
+As a soccer player, my daughter wanted a place to support her athletic conditioning, and as a middle aged mom, I wanted a place to nurture my bones as I aged.

-We showed up for our first group class, lining up with the other thirty people, and were met by Shon, our trainer.
-An impressive athlete, former college and professional football player, and long time coach, my first impression of Shon was of a stereotypical, tough as nails football coach.
+We showed up for our first group class, lining up with thirty others, and were met by Shon, our trainer.
+An impressive athlete, former collegiate and professional football player, and long time coach, my first impression of Shon was ‘tough as nails.’

 What softened my fear: proximity

 I was scared of those classes – and of Shon – for a while.
-Often, I wanted to avoid class because I felt so intimidated!
+Often, I wanted to avoid his classes because I felt so intimidated!

-But then something really interesting happened: I got to know Shon.
+But then something really interesting happened.
 In 2019, when our gym was moving into new quarters, we were in a temporary space for a year.
 I spent many afternoons with Shon in a much smaller group.

 During that time, I really got to know him, up close.
 I saw his humor.
 I saw how much attention and pride he took in his job – how much he wanted to give us a good workout.
 I saw his kindness.